adamnew123456/filestream-proxy/README.md

 # What does it do?

-It creates four files in the given directory:

-- A pair of 'pipe' files.
-These are a collection of 'pages' (currently 64 buffers each 8KB long), each of which has some data in it and a serial number for tracking ordering.

-- A pair of lock files.
-These mediate access to the pipe files, only one process can access a pipe file at the same time.

-The listener and forwarder each run a pair of threads, one of which copies data out of *one* pipe file and onto a socket, and the other receives data from the socket and writes it to the *other* pipe file.
-The listener and forwarder connect their readers and writers to opposite pipes to get bidirectional communication!
+The core of this tool is the *pipe file*, which supports ordered communication between two processes using a pair of shared files, the pipe data file and the pipe lock file.
+Note that a pipe file is unidirectional - you need a pair of pipe files to get full duplex communication.

+At the start, both the listener and the forwarder create a command pipe.
+This pipe carries notifications about connection data - opens and closes.
+When the listener gets a connection it configures a separate pipe for that connection, notifies the forwarder, and starts a connection worker that passes data between the socket and the pipe.
+The forwarder then creates a connection to the remote address and also runs a connection worker.

 # Eck!
 Why?